biouno/biouno.github.io/_posts/2014-07-07-Consistent-Reports-for-Data-Analysis.md

 When you use Jenkins for analytics it is important to deliver consistent analysis reports from each build.
 There are a few different ways that you can create graphical, tabular and/or textual analysis reports, but one thing that becomes clear immediately is that you also require a certain level of dynamic behavior.
 Dynamic behavior is required so that you can easily adapt the reports to the underlying data whose format and content will likely change even when the same type of analysis is performed.

-In this this blog entry, I will describe how I have used the [Summary Display](https://wiki.jenkins-ci.org/display/JENKINS/Summary+Display+Plugin) plugin to create a simple but effective framework for displaying consistent but dynamic reports following numerical data analysis using the [R plugin](https://wiki.jenkins-ci.org/display/JENKINS/R+Plugin).
+In this this blog entry, I will describe how I have used the [Summary Display](https://wiki.jenkins-ci.org/display/JENKINS/Summary+Display+Plugin) and [Scriptler](https://wiki.jenkins-ci.org/display/JENKINS/Scriptler+Plugin) plugins to create a simple but effective framework for displaying consistent but dynamic reports following numerical data analysis using the [R plugin](https://wiki.jenkins-ci.org/display/JENKINS/R+Plugin).

 <!--more-->

 ## How it works

 ### What you need:
-1. You need the Summary Display and Scriptler plugins
+1. You need the [Summary Display](https://wiki.jenkins-ci.org/display/JENKINS/Summary+Display+Plugin) and [Scriptler](https://wiki.jenkins-ci.org/display/JENKINS/Scriptler+Plugin) plugins
-2. You need the groovy code for **writeXMLProperties\_scriptlet**,  available from my [github repository](https://github.com/imoutsatsos/jenkins-scriptlets.git)
+2. You need to create a new Scriptler Script from the groovy code for **writeXMLProperties\_scriptlet**, available from my [github repository](https://github.com/imoutsatsos/jenkins-scriptlets.git).
+Call it **writeXMLProperties\_scriptlet**.

 ### The Setup
 1. You **write a configuration file** for your report (for details see this blog)